-By now you probably already know that LinkedIn has become a vital passageway to a new job.
+By now you probably already know that LinkedIn has become an important passageway to a new job.
 If you are like most job seekers, you have done very little beyond opening a LinkedIn account and populating the summary.
-Yes, a passive LinkedIn profile is better than no profile at all.
-However, you are the driver of your career, and that means you need to be in the driver’s seat with some gas in the tank!

 - Chief Information Officer – Delivering scalability for the next decade